canonical/tdx/README.md

 ### 8.3 Run TD with GPUs

-As of now, only full GPU passthrough is supported.
+As of now, only full GPU pass-through is supported.
 This means that the GPU is fully allocated to the TD and cannot be used anywhere else.
 Before allocating any GPU to a TD, please make sure the GPU is not being used by any other VM or TD.

 To pass-through GPUs to the TD, the argument `--gpus` are added to launcher scripts : `run_td` and `tdvirsh`.
 You can pick one of these tools to run the TD.

-For `run_td`.
+For `run_td`:

    ```bash
    ./guest-tools/run_td --image=<path_to_24.04_image> --gpus=0000:b8:00.0,0000:b9:00.0
    ```

-For `tdvirsh`.
+For `tdvirsh`:

    ```bash
    ./guest-tools/tdvirsh new -i <path_to_24.04_image> --gpus 0000:b8:00.0,0000:b9:00.0